 1. Heat output

-To evaluate firewood, looking at heat output should be your first consideration.
+Heat output is an important consideration when evaluating firewood.
 Whether you’re sitting around a campfire or relaxing at home, there’s no point in making a fire if it doesn’t provide warmth.

 Check out the following table comparing the heat output of elm to various other common types of firewood.